Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 # 3. Theoretical Background <a class="anchor" id="theory"></a>

 In order to use the best methods possible to identify economic uncertainty in the newspaper articles, we decided to apply BERT-based transformers.
 In a very short time, transformers and specifically BERT have literally transformed the NLP landscape with high performance on a wide variety of tasks.
 New, improved models are published every few weeks (if not days) and much remains to be researched and developed further.
 An example of the ongoing scientific discussions in the field is the trend to build ever larger and heavier models to improve performance.
 The image below shows this trend by plotting selected models by publishing date and parameter size.
-But do more parameters always increase a model\'s performance?
+But do more parameters always increase a model's performance?
 What are other ways of improving models?
 To answer these and other questions, we devote this chapter to laying the theoretical groundwork: we will explain the basic transformer architecture and BERT, and then present three models (RoBERTa, DistilBERT, ALBERT) that promise to outperform BERT on different dimensions, before applying them to our binary text classification task in the next chapter.